AndreaKuellmer/BandManager/README.md

 ## Status

 **Proof of Concept**
-Several functions were developed and tested.
+Several features have been developed and tested.
 Part of the code was reconstructed from project documentation.
-Responsive design, touch support, and user management are currently not implemented.
+A basic responsive design is implemented for desktop screens.
+Mobile support, touch gestures, and user management are currently not implemented.

 ## Team